LCEnzo/Notif/README.md

 ### Why Docker and Hetzner?

 Hetzner is cheap.
 Will look into hosting on AWS/Azure/GCP to learn more about cloud later.
+Might use DO.

-Docker - practice and portability.
+Docker - use for practice, reproducability, and portability.